hazelcast/hazelcast-reference-manual/src/NearCache.md

 ## Near Cache

 Map or Cache entries in Hazelcast are partitioned across the cluster members.
 Hazelcast clients do not have local data at all.
 Suppose you read the key `k` a number of times from a Hazelcast client or `k` is owned by another member in your cluster.
 Then each `map.get(k)` will be a remote operation, which creates a lot of network trips.
-If you have a data structure that is mostly read, then you should consider creating a local Near Cache, so that reads are speed up and less network traffic is created.
+If you have a data structure that is mostly read, then you should consider creating a local Near Cache, so that reads are sped up and less network traffic is created.

 These benefits do not come for free, please consider the following trade-offs:

-- Nodes with a Near Cache will have to hold the extra cached data, which increases memory consumption.
+- Members with a Near Cache will have to hold the extra cached data, which increases memory consumption.
 - If invalidation is enabled and entries are updated frequently, then invalidations will be costly.
 - Near Cache breaks the strong consistency guarantees; you might be reading stale data.